Skip to content

 Scpi

-Generic SCPI driver for any SCPI-compliant instrument — oscilloscopes, multimeters, function generators, power supplies, spectrum analyzers.
-Talks to the device over TCP/IP (LXI, raw socket port 5025), Serial (RS-232 / USB-to-serial), or USBTMC (direct USB-B port on modern bench instruments) and exposes raw query/send plus a handful of convenience actions (*IDN?, *RST, MEAS?, error-queue drain, …).
-Device-specific properties and methods belong in the connector config — this driver is the transport, not the instrument.
+Built-in Protocol for SCPI-compliant instruments — oscilloscopes, multimeters, function generators, power supplies, spectrum analyzers.
+Rides on USBTMC (direct USB-B), Serial (RS-232 / USB-to-serial), or TCP/IP (LXI, raw socket port 5025), and exposes raw query/send plus a handful of convenience actions (*IDN?, *RST, MEAS?, error-queue drain, …).
+Device-specific properties and methods belong in the connector's schema block — Scpi handles the wire, not the instrument.

 Properties